neam/yii-i18n-attribute-messages/README.md

 Transparent attribute translation for ActiveRecords, leveraging Yii's built-in translation features to retrieve translated attribute contents.

+All you'll need to do is to rename the fields from `$book->title` to `$book->_title` in your database.
+The included console command scans your database and configuration and creates a migration for all necessary renames.

-In it's essence, it turns `$book->title` into `Yii:t('attributes.Book.title', $book->primaryKey)` and `$book->title_de` into `Yii:t('attributes.Book.title', $book->primaryKey, array(), null, 'de')` while
-providing a way to save translations simply by assigning and saving these attributes in the model (Note: CDbMessageSource only).
+The behavior then transparently turns `$book->title` into `Yii:t('attributes.Book.title', $book->_title)` and `$book->title_de` into `Yii:t('attributes.Book.title', $book->_title, array(), null, 'de')`, while providing transparent saving of translations simply by assigning and saving these attributes in the model (Note: CDbMessageSource only).
-The source message is left in the model for Gii compatibility (generated models will have the correct validation rules and field order) as `$book->_title`, and is used to store the content's of the attribute in the application's source language.

 Features
 --------

  * Eases the translation of user-generated content in a project
  * Eases the creation of UI for translators to perform translation work
- * Works with any Yii-compatible message source
+ * Works with any Yii-compatible message source when retrieving translations
- * Write-ability when using CDbMessageSource
+ * Saving of translations when using CDbMessageSource
  * Console command automatically creates migrations for the necessary database changes
+ * The source message is left in the model for Gii compatibility (generated models will have the correct validation rules and field order for the translated attributes)
+ * Rigorous unit tests

 Requirements
 ------------------